Brazil Country Summary

 Transparency International Corruption Index | 36 |

-Brazil has established laws and regulations to combat corruption, but enforcement is inconsistent, particularly at the state level, leading to a drop in its ranking on Transparency International's Corruption Perceptions Index.
-Despite being a signatory to various international anti-corruption agreements, the country faces challenges, including the controversial handling of the Lava Jato investigation and the need for stronger law enforcement and judicial independence.
-Long-term solutions require not only intensified anti-corruption efforts but also systemic reforms to effectively reduce corruption risks.
+Brazil has established laws and regulations to combat corruption, but enforcement remains inconsistent, particularly at the state level, leading to a decline in its ranking on Transparency International's Corruption Perceptions Index.
+Despite being a signatory to various international anti-corruption agreements, recent judicial decisions have raised concerns about the rule of law and the effectiveness of anti-corruption measures.
+The country’s ongoing challenges highlight the need for sustained efforts to strengthen law enforcement and judicial independence, alongside preventive reforms to address the root causes of corruption.

 Economy

 Brazil is the second largest economy in the Western Hemisphere and the eleventh largest in the world, with a nominal GDP growth of 2.9 percent in both 2022 and 2023.
-The country attracted $86 billion in foreign direct investment in 2022, marking a 68 percent increase from the previous year, and the U.S. remains the largest foreign investor.
-Despite steady economic performance, Brazil faces challenges such as a high unemployment rate of 7.4 percent and a budget deficit of 8.1 percent of GDP.
+The country attracted $86 billion in foreign direct investment in 2022, marking a 68 percent increase from the previous year, and has been experiencing steady but slow economic performance, with a current unemployment rate of 7.4 percent and a rising debt-to-GDP ratio of 74.3 percent.

-Brazil has emerged as a significant destination for foreign direct investment (FDI), ranking fifth globally with inflows of $86 billion in 2022, marking a 68 percent increase from the previous year.
-The government actively encourages FDI, particularly in sectors like renewable energy and infrastructure, while providing investment incentives such as tax exemptions.
-However, challenges such as high transportation costs, rigid labor laws, and complex regulatory requirements continue to hinder the investment climate.
+Brazil has emerged as a significant destination for foreign direct investment (FDI), ranking fifth globally in 2022 with inflows of $86 billion, reflecting a 68 percent increase from the previous year.
+The Brazilian government actively encourages FDI, particularly in sectors like renewable energy and transportation infrastructure, offering incentives such as tax exemptions and low-cost financing.
+However, challenges such as high transportation costs, rigid labor laws, and complex regulatory requirements continue to hinder investment attractiveness.

 Buy Full Brazil Report